philion/taskbot/README.md

 Refactored config handling and logging.
 Separated unit tests from integration.

+Wrote TaskManager based directly on GitHub Issues, and keep running onto client mapping and vlaidation issues.
+I can't get enough debug logs to firgure out what's failing, and haven't been able to tuen off the screens full of HTTPS trace logs.
+Time for a big break.

 ## v0.1
 The prototype is working, now to add the bones: simple commands for adding, editing and checking on open tickets.
 First step is simple use cases.